mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Cover I, II, III, IV

 Whether you hide behind a wall, a dumpster, or a body, Cover is protection from hostile fire.
 It comes at four levels, indicating how much of a character’s body is protected (one-quarter, onehalf, three quarters, or all).
-A character in Cover gets a +2 bonus per Cover level to their Defense Rating.
+A character in Cover gets a +2 to the Defense roll per Cover level.
 Attacking from Cover requires an extra Minor Action in order to get clear enough to take a shot, imposes a –2 penalty to your attack at Cover IV, and you cannot gain Bonus Effect while attacking from Cover (you can gain it from defending).

 #### Dazed